-When I was but a wee urchin and I first got my grubby paws on a shiny mint-flavoured, chocolate-and-fudge-coated Player Handbook and Dungeon Master Guide I had an obsession with Mind Flayers; I’d put them in as many adventures as I could and I’d know everything about them and I named my first hotmail adress in honour of the most overpowered prestige class for mind flayers ever.
+When I was but a wee urchin and I first got my grubby paws on a shiny mint-flavoured, chocolate-and-fudge-coated Player Handbook and Dungeon Master Guide I had an obsession with Mind Flayers; I’d put them in as many adventures as I could and I’d know everything about them and I named my first hotmail address in honour of the most overpowered prestige class for mind flayers ever.
 It is now, many years later, that I am uniquely qualified to review this product.
 I still kind of fucking love mind-flayers.
-They are uniquely DnD, wonderfully eldrith and horrific and they get slighty more disturbing with each iteration of dnd, excluding 4e (because why the hell wouldnt we?) and 5e (have not read, played or smelled 5e).
+They are uniquely DnD, wonderfully eldritch and horrific and they get slighty more disturbing with each iteration of dnd, excluding 4e (because why the hell wouldnt we?) and 5e (have not read, played or smelled 5e).